 Shareholders should note that not all Connected Persons as defined by the Central Bank UCITS Regulations are deemed related parties as defined by IAS 24 'Related Party Disclosures'.

 Related Party Transactions

-Transactions with related parties for the period ended 31 December 2022, are disclosed in Note 11 "Related parties" in the notes to the financial statements.
+Transactions with related parties for the year ended 31 December 2023, are disclosed in Note 11 "Related Parties" in the notes to the financial statements.

 Dividends